From Space to Place: Business Feng Shui for a Yoga Studio in the Algarve

 In developing the concept, I consciously worked through the Feng Shui elements:

-Metal as the foundation of the room, standing for clarity and structure.
+• Metal is the foundation of the room, standing for clarity and structure.

-Water through a mirror that is placed at the side and the color black in the existing furniture to ensure flow and openness.
+• Water to be added through a mirror that is placed at the side and the color black in the existing furniture to ensure flow and openness.

-By incorporating these elements, the space starts to feel balanced and in harmony.
+By incorporating the elements, the space starts to feel balanced and in harmony.
+And gradually, the Wealth area evolved into something that is not only functional, but emotionally supportive:

 An important feature became the round, abstract focal point on the back wall.